d8corp/innet-dom/README.md

 `/user/123` - `<div>123</div>`
 `/user` - Not Found

-You can use square brackets and `|` to set available values of a param.
+You can use square brackets and `|` to specify allowed values for a param.
 You can use `?` to set optional param.

 ```typescript jsx